Genealogical Notes About William Johnson of Batavia, Illinois

 John Hovey M 15y

 When William was born in 1806, the counties that were to become Maine were still part of Massachusetts.
-Their eldest child Mary was born about 1835 in New York; Emeline was born about 1837, also in New York (both of these, according to the 1880 Federal census), and Perlonia and Elizabeth were both born in Illinois (according to the 1860 Federal census).
-I don't have birthplace information for Caroline.
+Their eldest child Mary was born about 1835; Emeline was born 27 April 1837; and Caroline 1 October 1840; all three somewhere in New York.
+Perlonia and Elizabeth were both born in Illinois, Perlonia 12 September 1844 and Elizabeth about 1847; the 1850 census incorrectly claims NY as their birthplace.

-William and Almira were presumably married in or before 1835; they would have been 29 or younger in that year.
+William and Almyra were presumably married in or before 1835; they would have been 29 that year.

-William Johnson's farm is listed in the 1850 Federal Census Non-Population Schedule (per Ancestry.com), in addition to the regular Census data given above, and he was recorded at Blackberry, Kane, Illinois.
-At this point he had more than forty acres, but the writing is very difficult to interpret.
-In any case, it is only redundant information for this study.
+William Johnson's farm is also listed in the 1850 Federal Census Non-Population Schedule, in addition to the regular Census data given above, and he was recorded at Blackberry, Kane, Illinois.
+At this point he had more than forty acres.
+I haven't shown the data here because it doesn't seem relevant.

 The 1855 Illinois State Census

 William came out to Illinois to be a farmer.
-By 1855, however, they had apparently left the farm in Blackberry and were living in Batavia -- always presuming this was the same William Johnson.
-Blackberry township is just to the west of Batavia township in .
+By 1855, however, they had apparently left the farm in Blackberry and were living in Batavia, a half township just to the east of Blackberry township.

 Name: Wm Johnson